Head Above Water Tackles Mental Stigma – it is dominating the skyline along the Thames

 It’s put there by British designer Steuart Padwick who created the giant wooden head.
 His striking and powerful piece is in support of mental health.
 Steuart has had his ‘dark demons’ but creating the structure has helped him recognise there is help out there.

 This captivating piece of public art supports, Time to Change, the nation’s mental health anti-stigma campaign.

 One in four people will experience a mental health problem in any given year.
 Many people still report being misunderstood by those around them.
 Time to Change will use the dynamic platform to challenge negative attitudes and stimulate public perception and understanding around mental health.

 Also part of the London Design Festival and design junction 15 – 23 September. #HeadAboveWater

 So follow the giant wooden head.
 You will find more @hawLDN #LDF18 #designjunction

 It is an amazing piece of art to see.
 Crowds are gathering along the South Bank to catch the stunning effect it portrays.

-Let us know what you think.
-Drop by our comment box.
-Also view more videos on your smartphone.
+Let us know your thoughts on the exhibition.
+Drop by our comment box with your views.
+Also you can watch more videos on your smartphone.
 Just key in ynuk.tv

 Subscribe to YNUKtv